 \section{Abstract}

 Consensus protocols used today in blockchains mostly rely on scarce resources such as computational power or financial stake, favoring wealthy individuals due to a high entry barrier.
 We propose Proof-of-Social-Capital (PoSC), a new consensus protocol fueled by social capital as a staking resource to ensure fairness and decentralization.
-Consensus nodes in our system do not require financial nor computational resources that are expensive to acquire; instead, they utilize preexisting social media influence, distributing consensus power not according to wealth but social capital.
-Our approach integrates zkSNARK proofs, verifiable credentials with a uniqueness-enforcing mechanism to prevent Sybil attacks, and the incentive scheme that rewards engagement with social media content by followers.
-This work offers a new concept aligned with modern social media lifestyle applied in finance, providing a practical insight for evolution of decentralized consensus protocols.
+Consensus nodes in our system do not require financial or computational resources that are expensive to acquire; instead, they utilize social media influence, distributing consensus power not according to wealth but social capital.
+Our approach integrates zkSNARK proofs, verifiable credentials with a uniqueness-enforcing mechanism to prevent Sybil attacks, and the incentive scheme that rewards content creators for securing the consensus and optionally followers for engagement with social media content.
+This work presents a new concept aligned with the modern social media lifestyle, as applied in finance, and proposes a practical step in the evolution of decentralized consensus protocols.